Skip to content

 Why storm claims are commonly underpaid

-1. Post-event claim volume pressure.
-Carriers process thousands of claims in weeks.
-Field adjusters spend less time on each.
-Scope gaps are the predictable result.
+1. Post-event volume pressure.
+After a regional storm, carriers process a wave of claims at once.
+Field adjusters spend less time per property, and scope gaps follow.

-2. Wind vs. flood causation.
+2. Wind versus flood causation.
 The single biggest storm-claim battle.
-Wind damage is covered under the HO-3; flood is not (requires separate NFIP or private flood policy).
-Water-from-wind-created-openings is generally covered.
+Wind damage is covered under the HO-3; surface flooding is not and needs separate NFIP or private flood coverage.
+We sort the two on our wind versus flood causation page.

 Supplemental storm claims

-Florida Statute 627.70132 gives policyholders 18 months from date of loss to file a supplemental claim.
-After a major storm, supplemental filings are where much of the real recovery happens: the initial payment covers headline damage, and the supplemental captures everything else.
+Florida Statute 627.70132 also gives policyholders 18 months from date of loss to file a supplemental claim.
+After a storm, supplemental filings are where much of the real recovery happens: the initial payment covers the headline damage, the supplemental captures everything else.

 Common supplemental scope: